 You can’t literally stop the surge that often occurs during a storm, but you can safeguard your heating and air conditioning equipment from it.
 Install a high-quality surge protector where any heavy appliances, such as a furnace, are plugged into a standard wall outlet, to automatically shut off your heating system if there’s an increase in the line voltage.
 This will help safeguard the electrical components in your HVAC equipment that the power surge could hurt.
 Be sure never to touch any electrical components, and ask for expert help if you are not familiar with using surge protectors properly.

 You and your family need to seek shelter first and foremost, but if time allows, turn off your HVAC system and cover the outdoor equipment with a tarp.
 Before turning your system back on after the storm, make sure you remove the tarp and remove any debris.

 This, Too, Shall Pass

-If there was any damage to your equipment, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Parker Pearce Service Experts Heating & Air Conditioning and find out about our Ultimate Protection Plan to help keep your heating and cooling system in working order all year long.
+If your system has had any damage, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Parker Pearce Service Experts and find out about our membership options to help keep your HVAC system in working order through all the seasons.